Matryoshka Pilot: Learning to Drive Black-Box LLMs with LLMs: Experiments

 \subsection{Reasoning: GSM8K}

 Table~\ref{tab:gsm} presents the main results on the GSM8K dataset.
 We employ a three-shot prompt design across all baselines, including ours.
 PAL$_{\text{Self-Debug}}$ refers to the addition of close-loop refinement to PAL during the inference stage.
-Our method consistently outperforms all baselines across the dataset, surpassing the strongest baseline, PAL$_{\text{Self-Debug}}$, by a margin of 4.2\% when using the base LLM.
+Our method consistently outperforms all baselines across the dataset, surpassing the strongest baseline, PAL$_{\text{Self-Debug}}$, by a margin of 6.7\% when using the base LLM.

 This improvement stems from the optimized intermediate guidance generated by \method.
 Conditioned on this guidance, \method enables the black-box LLM to generate long-horizon solutions to solve the tasks.
 Similar to LaMP, \method trained with \texttt{gpt-3.5-turbo} can be seamlessly applied to other black-box models for solving mathematical problems on GSM8K without additional training costs.
-Notably, \method learns high-level planning abilities without focusing on specific details, which broadens its applicability.
+Notably, \method learns high-level planning abilities without focusing on specific details.